Key Points

 What makes this moment different from previous waves of robotics hype is convergence.
 Vision-language models give robots the ability to understand spoken instructions and map them to physical actions.
 Sim-to-real transfer lets robots train in simulated environments and deploy learned skills in the real world.
 Hardware costs are following their own exponential curve downward.

-The result: robots that could only perform scripted motions in 2020 are performing open-ended tasks in unstructured environments by 2026.
+The result: robots that could only perform scripted motions in 2020 are now performing open-ended tasks in unstructured environments.
 The gap between digital and physical AI is compressing on a timeline measured in months, not decades.

 What Embodied AI Unlocks